- This is the complete onboarding task flow for migrating folders and documents from Box to Microsoft SharePoint Online using the v2 Endpoint.

 Note: This must be either a Global administrator, SharePoint Online administrator, or a Site Collection administrator account.

 - Create the Document Migration project.
-For more information see How do I set up a migration project?
+Read the How do I create a new migration project? article for more information.

 - After creating the project click the Save button.
 This will take you back to the Authorization page.
 Click the Request Access Token button.
 Enter the email address of the Box.com administrator, and the password of this Box.com account.
 Click the Authorize button.
 Click Grant Access to Box.
 Once the Source Authorization completes, click Save Project.